Difference Between ReactJS and React Native

 ReactJS code is typically more organized and easier to read than React Native code, making it easier for search engines to crawl and index.

 However, this does not mean React Native cannot be made search engine friendly - achieving good SEO with this framework is more challenging.

 Two years after releasing ReactJS as an open-source tool, Facebook engineers introduced React Native, a hybrid app development framework for iOS and Android.
 The tool was based on the same principles as ReactJS and was soon accepted by the engineering community and companies adhering to the mobile-first strategy.

 The more exciting part is that React Native builds the Reactjs framework under its own framework and Reactjs helps build components with React Native.

-Platform-Specific Code: One of the significant benefits of using React Native is to get in the habit of writing platform-specific code for developing custom business applications and websites.
+Platform-Specific Code: One of the significant benefits of using React Native is writing platform-specific code for developing custom business applications and websites.
 As a framework, React Native automatically builds the application by detecting the platform it runs on.
 This helps your business build the correct code for the right platform, thereby improving your development process.